apollographql/apollo/docs/source/tutorial/production.md

 In Apollo Studio, each **graph** is a distinct data graph with a corresponding GraphQL schema.
 For your first graph, we'll use the schema of the server you just finished building.

 1. From your [Studio homepage](https://studio.apollographql.com), click **New Graph** in the upper right.
-2. Provide a name for your graph and click **Next**.
+2. Provide a name for your graph and set the **Graph type** to **Deployed**.
+    > Earlier, we [created a private _development_ graph](./schema/#with-apollo-studio-recommended) with Studio.
+This time we're creating a _deployed_ graph, which is shared with other members of our organization.
-3. A dialog appears instructing to you register your schema.
+3. Click **Next**.
+A dialog appears instructing to you register your schema.
 We'll do that in the next step.

 ## Connect your server